shenchauhan/Fody/README.md

     public string FirstName { get; set; }
 ```

-Finally, sometimes you want one property to notify another property.
-For that you can use the attribute AlsoNotifyFor and then pass in the property name you want to notify like so:
+Lastly, if you want one property to notify another property, you can use the attribute AlsoNotifyFor and then pass in the property name you want to notify like so:

 ```csharp
     [AlsoNotifyFor("LastName")]